What Does a Paleontologist Do?

 ABC Company paleontologists assist with field surveys, construction monitoring, excavations, fossil salvages, and other field tasks as needed.
 We place an emphasis on thorough, accurate and efficient collection and recordation of paleontologic, lithologic and stratigraphic data.
 Field techs may also be required to assist with laboratory fossil preparation, data entry and management, and data analysis.

-Experience and qualifications for success:
+Experience and qualifications:

 - Education and professional experience in paleontology – possession of B.S. or B.A. degree with an emphasis in paleontology or geology or demonstrated equivalent experience is required.